Vortical waves in a quantum fluid with vector, axial and helical charges. II. Dissipative effects: Hydrodynamic description of waves in V/A/H fluids

 \section{Hydrodynamic description of waves in V/A/H fluids}

 In this section, we briefly review the anomalous transport in the presence of rotation.
-In Subsec.~\ref{sec:setup:Landau}, we review the constitutive equations for the energy-momentum tensor and the charge currents for a Dirac fluid with vector, axial and helical imbalance, undergoing rigid rotation, as seen in the Landau (or energy) frame.
+In Subsec.~\ref{sec:setup:Landau}, we review the constitutive equations for the energy-momentum tensor and the charge currents for a Dirac fluid with vector, axial, and helical imbalance undergoing rigid rotation, as seen in the Landau (or energy) frame.
+Incorporating charge non-conservation is discussed in Subsec.~\ref{sec:setup:noncons}.
 We then summarize the treatment of small perturbations around this rigidly rotating state in Subsec.~\ref{sec:setup:linear}.